octomix/josson/README.md

 | `~'regex'@`      | Search by regular expression and divert each element to separate branches |

 To specify an array and then apply an index or a filter can be simplified by removing the `.` between them.
-The following two are the same.
+The following two statements produce the same final result.
+But have different number of path steps.
+The first one contains two path steps, select an array and then filter.
+The second one contains one path step only, filter an array directly.

     array.[expression]*